 (It didn’t work, by the way.
 I was still a heart patient, albeit now in a tidied-up apartment).

 At about the same time, I met a man in my cardiac rehabilitation group who had just passed the one-year anniversary of his quadruple bypass open heart surgery.
 He confided to me one day at rehab that he had recently decided to stop taking all of his heart meds.
 On top of that, he had started smoking again.

 I remember looking at him as if he had just sprouted two heads.

 “Why don’t you just jump off a cliff then and get it over with?”
-I wanted to scream at these suicide-on-the-installment plan choices.
+I wanted to scream at his suicide-on-the-installment plan choices.
 But it turns out that he is not alone.

 A recent Canadian study(1) on over 7,500 survivors of cardiovascular disease in 17 countries found that: